a-hr-nikolov/rock-paper-scissors/README.md

 1. ~~The computer choice can also be shown through icons.~~
 2. The design can be made more responsive, especially for smaller screens.
 3. The whole thing can be made slightly better looking, though I actually like how it looks right now.
+4. Add "lizard" and "spock" options as well. :D